joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/readme.md

 #### Instructions

-Read all instructions below, then fill in the functions provided for you in each file located in the [assignements folder](assignments).
-You will work with strings, numbers, lists, dictionaries, sets and even generators.

-You should then check your work by running the following command in the Terminal:
+Read all instructions given in the assignment markdown files.
+You will be needing to check your work.
+To do so via command line, go to the right directory (the one containing `assignment_x.py`) and type in the Terminal the command

 ```
-$ python -m doctest assignment_1x.py
+$ python -m doctest assignment_x.py
 ```

-Make sure you are in the right directory (the one containing `assignment_1x.py`).

 We are using the `doctest` module, which is included in standard library, to test that the functions' output are as expected.
 The `doctest` module looks prompts `>>>` in a docstring to generate automatic tests.